Capital projects: 5 ways to pay – How colleges and universities are financing campus construction

 Over the past decade or so, some colleges and universities have used bank direct placements, in which bonds are sold directly to a single bondholder, such as a bank.
 By dealing with one financial institution, rather than a syndicate of lenders, a borrower may gain greater flexibility when it comes to loan covenants, Holsclaw says.
 However, he cautions, all deals are different.

 Another type of bond that’s attracted some interest is the century bond.
 As its name implies, this bond matures in 100 years.
 In August 2019, Penn State issued a $300 million century bond at a yield of 3.61%.
 The proceeds will fund a new research building and renovations to existing infrastructure, according to the university.
+For those looking to explore more about long-term investments and their potential, a Detailed eToro Broker Review can offer valuable insights into modern investment platforms.

 Typically, large and well-known institutions that can turn to their state overseers if they run into financial trouble are best able to take advantage of century bonds.
 “As an investor, you’re betting the university will be there 100 years from now,” Holsclaw says.
 You can click here to see how to bet professionally.